oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 Many procedural games do the same thing: naming a generated monster "the Butcher" instead of leaving it as "imp #4" to give it weight and projected meaning. the point is we need to be calling things more than just monster, especially those of noted quality.
 Diablo, PrincessRL and many games with procedural element name a procedural being to give emphasis and denote power, that these entities are of importance and worth consideration before approach.

-<aside>“It's poor judgment', said Grandpa 'to call anything by a name.
-We don't know what a hobgoblin or a vampire or a troll is.
-Could be lots of things.
-You can't heave them into categories with labels and say they'll act one way or another.
-That'd be silly.
-They're people.
-People who do things.
-Yes, that's the way to put it.
-People who do things.”<em>― Ray Bradbury, The October Country</em>></aside>

 Names are what are called forth from parents and loved ones for acknowledgement or admonition, In a formal setting, its whats transcribed on degrees, decrees, and identification.
 They are what we obscure when we do not want to be found, what we shed when starting over.
 Titles and honorifics, work like level ups; earned through deeds, collected achievements, while small community nicknames only used by a faction of few indicate a private in group.
 Its the foundational semiotics to encapsulate an entity, naming through taxonomy, but with exceptional potential uniqueness.

 World Builder author Mark J. P. Wolf writing on subcreation and invented languages, notes that a name "has the potential to cast a new light on the things it names, by emphasizing certain aspects about them or relating them to each in new ways through linguistic similarities" even if, naming is a comparatively shallow act of invention compared to an entire language.
 Still a name projects to the world what something is.